tbidne/nix-hs-tools/README.md

 # recursively checks all files in the current directory
 nix run github:tbidne/nix-hs-tools#hlint

-# recursively applies suggestions to all files in the current directory, with a prompt.
+# recursively applies suggestions to all files in the current directory, in-place.
 nix run github:tbidne/nix-hs-tools#hlint -- --refact

+# same as above but prompts before each change.
+nix run github:tbidne/nix-hs-tools#hlint -- --refact --refactor-options="-is"

-# same as above but apply automatically, not in-place and no prompt.
+# not in-place and no prompt.
 nix run github:tbidne/nix-hs-tools#hlint -- --refact --refactor-options=""
 ```